drakkan/sftpgo/docs/rest-api.md

 # REST API

-SFTPGo exposes REST API to manage, backup, and restore users and folders, data retention, and to get real time reports of the active connections with the ability to forcibly close a connection.
+SFTPGo supports REST API to manage, backup, and restore users and folders, data retention, and to get real time reports of the active connections with the ability to forcibly close a connection.

 If quota tracking is enabled in the configuration file, then the used size and number of files are updated each time a file is added/removed.
 If files are added/removed not using SFTP/SCP, or if you change `track_quota` from `2` to `1`, you can rescan the users home dir and update the used quota using the REST API.

-REST API are protected using JSON Web Tokens (JWT) authentication and can be exposed over HTTPS.
+REST API are protected using JSON Web Tokens (JWT) authentication and can be served over HTTPS.
 You can also configure client certificate authentication in addition to JWT.

 You can get a JWT token using the `/api/v2/token` endpoint, you need to authenticate using HTTP Basic authentication and the credentials of an active administrator.
 Here is a sample response: